abbioinfo/CyAnno/README.md

 python CyAnno.py
 ```

+# Step-by-Step instructions
+The complete user guide with all the details for running the CyAnno along with the different parameters and input/output file formats are available in [wiki page](https://github.com/abbioinfo/CyAnno/wiki/CyAnno).

 # Example
 ### Multi-center dataset
 The example run, which includes Multi-Center dataset can be executed via CLI (provided all prerequisite libraries are installed):